NEW YORK — Louisiana and Colorado voted opposite ways on different abortion measures that appeared on each state’s ballot Tuesday.

 The “Love Life Amendment” was also supported by multiple state legislators and the Louisiana Conference of Catholic Bishops.

-Sociologist Tricia Bruce has done extensive work on the way Americans view abortions including a recent study for the University of Notre Dame.
+Sociologist Tricia Bruce has done extensive work on the way Americans view abortion including a recent study for the University of Notre Dame.
 There could be both moral and legal reasons why voters approved this amendment, she said.

 “When it comes to taxpayers and funding that’s where it overlaps.
 In the case of the Louisiana test it’s a case where it’s a perception of me intervening and having some sort of role in an abortion,” Bruce said.
 “Some that are morally opposed don’t feel comfortable with that.”